Stylback/home-server/README.md

 I pop the CMOS again, boot with a single module and see the BIOS-version was updated to __J41BWB22.BSS__.
 Determined to regain the ability to use both modules I tried to flash the __J41BW929.BSS__ version using Biostars provided flashing tool.
 The tool reported a successfull flash but the process had in fact _bricked_ the motherboard.

 Lesson learned, think thrice before manually flashing your BIOS.
 I have since replaced the board with an [ASRock J5040-ITX](https://www.asrock.com/mb/Intel/J5040-ITX/index.asp).
-I also had to replace my RAM-modules with SO-DIMM ones due to board incompatibility, all in all it made the build about 700 SEK more expensive.
+I also had to replace my RAM-modules with SO-DIMM ones due to board incompatibility.

 </p>
 </details>